jimmyhang6/Plaid-Lab/README.md

 - Download and Install Code Editor: [Atom](https://atom.io/)

 ## Getting Started
-- Download and save [codelab.zip](https://www.dropbox.com/s/pvc074u9g1ybcxk/codelab2.zip?dl=0) (from Dropbox) to your desktop There’s a “Download” button in the top-right corner
+- Download and save [codelab.zip](https://www.dropbox.com/s/pvc074u9g1ybcxk/codelab2.zip?dl=0) (from Dropbox) to your desktop.
+Look for the “Download” button in the top-right corner

+- Open the zip file (double click) and you shoudl see a "coldlab" folder on your desktop